angeloskath/simple-3dviz/docs/data_loading.md

 # Overview

-Being able to load and manipulate data is the first step towards rendering a scene. simple-3dviz implements various `renderables` such as meshes, point clouds, lines e.t.c that can be used for configuring different types of input.
+Being able to load and manipulate data is the first step towards rendering a scene. simple-3dviz implements various `Renderables` such as meshes, point clouds, lines e.t.c that can be used for configuring different types of input.

 ## Creating Meshes